vohi/minicoin/minicoin/roles/README.md

       postprovision: "rm latest_keys"
 ```

-### File provisioning
+## Uploading files

-To upload a file to the guest during provisiniong, use the `upload` role,
+To upload a file or directory to the guest during provisiniong, use the `upload`
-and specify a list of local files and remote destinations, e.g:
+role, and specify a list of local files and remote destinations, e.g:

 ```
 - name: box